by-student-2017/CP2k-v.9.1-examples/README.md

 ## Tersoff potential (1988 and 1989)
 - Tersoff potentials are available on this github.
 I haven't looked closely at the code in cp2k, so I assume it's the 1988 formula (Tersoff_1).
-In Lammps, the 1989 formula seems to use Tersoff_2.
+Lammps seems to use the 1989 formula (Tersoff_2).
 The 1988 and 1989 papers use the same parameter values ​​for Si.
-Therefore, I decided to use the same parameters for carbon (using those from NIST).
+Therefore, I decided to apply the same parameters for carbon (using those from NIST).

 ## Basis (ls /usr/share/cp2k)